isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-document-states.md

+---
+title: Document state
+description: Learn how to Document state
+---

 # Document state {#id1821HC00URO}

 To manage the readiness of the documents, AEM Guides provides document state property to indicate the current state of the document.
 Document states help you quickly find out whether a document is new, in review, or review completed state.